kumuluz/kumuluzee-graphql/README.md

       enabled: true
 ```

 This will add a counter and a timer to every query and mutation in the application.
-For a more fine grained control
+For a more fine-grained control
 over metrics you can always use metrics annotations on your query/mutation methods.
 For example:

 ```java